 Of these, the ENS is an involuntary part of the nervous system that relates only to the gut and therefore plays no part in micturation.
-However, both the SNS and the ANS are involved in this process because the SNS controls skeletal (also known as striated or voluntary muscles) and the the parasympathetic division.
+However, both the SNS and the ANS are involved in this process because the SNS controls skeletal (also known as striated or voluntary muscles) and the ANS controls smooth (involuntary) muscles.
+More specifically, the part of the ANS that controls motor neurons (and therefore ultimately muscles) consists of the sympathetic division and the parasympathetic division.
 Many tissues are innervated by both of these divisions.
 In the cases of tissues innervated by both sympathetic and parasympathetic divisions of the ANS, the nerves of these two divisions generally have opposing effects.